joergkrause/svogv/projects/svogv/README.md

 As of version 0.6 none known issues.
 Please report issues through Github.

 Have you worked with the version 0.3 before.
 0.6 has breaking changes because of a new build process.
-In 0.7 I have again made significant changes towards the 1.0 release.
+**In 0.7 I have again made significant changes towards the 1.0 release.**
 I'm using Angular CLI for all steps and sync the version with Angular (Angular 6 is SVGOV 0.6, Angular 7 is SVGOV 0.7, and so on).
 After the first final is being release I plan to jump the version to match the Angular major release.
 Hence, 0.6 is 6, 0.7 is 7 and if I could move to 1.0 and at that time Angular 8 is out, it will become SVOGV 8.

 ## Angular Data Annotations

+The idea of data annotations is somehow heavily inspired by the namespace `System.ComponentModel.DataAnnotations` of .NET Core.
+There is absolutely no dependency at all, though.

 ### How does it work?